CMPSC3943FA22/team4repo/README.md

 ### About
 ----------
 This page tells the customer a little about Rusty's Neighborhood Grocery to hopefully build a deeper connection with them.
+Also contains a slideshow of customer reviews.